GavinHaLab/BLCA-subtype-evolution-paper/analysis/copy-number-tumors/README.md

-# CNA matrix generation and other analysis in Fig. 3
+# CNA matrix generation and other analysis in Fig. 3 and Supplements

 This repository contains scripts for generating the CNA matrix from a copy number caller and downstream analysis.
 ## Contents